zidan420/spider/README.md

 # spider
-It crawls a website tthoroughly with good efficiency.
+It crawls a website thoroughly with good efficiency.
 Any help to make it more better would be highly appreciated.
 Thanks!